 If a DPX air flow sensor (DPX-AF1) is connected, make sure the sensor faces the source of the wind (such as a fan) in the appropriate orientation as indicated by the arrow on that sensor.

-To affix this sensor to an object or place, just screw it up using the sensor's two screw holes.
+To affix this sensor to an object or place, screw it on using the sensor's two screw holes.